How to Upcycle Political Yard Signs into Halloween Tombstones

 When it comes to outdoor Halloween decorations: Original stands out.

-We had two political yard signs saved in our garage, so my husband and I each chose an awesome real-life figure to memorialize.
+We had two political yard signs saved in our garage, so my husband and I each chose an awesome real-life figure to memorialize on our DIY Halloween tombstones.
 I selected the legendary horror writer, director and producer, Wes Craven, as he just passed away this year.
 My husband chose the crazy bassist from the Ramones, Dee Dee Ramone, because, why not?

 1. Remove the ground stake by pulling it out from underneath the sign.